pixelthing/craigmorey-2021/posts/2019-08-rc-cars-frog.md

 hero: 2019-08-rc-cars-frog-ultimate-1
 ---

 In 1987 I bought a second-hand Tamiya Frog from a friend of a friend.
+It kicked off a teenage hobby that brought together speed, engineering, art, ingenuity and even early computer design together.

 ## 1. Marlboro man